 These paintings are scenes of a Romantic nature.
 The Romantic seems to promise something beyond ourselves, and it lets us down with painful sweetness.
 This disappointment is also a way forward, a return to self.
 It is a way to feel Banville’s “invisible barrier”, a disconnection, a peace.

-Quote from “The Silver Swan”, John Baville writing as Benjamin Black.
+Quote from “The Silver Swan”, John Banville writing as Benjamin Black.